Bridges & Culinary Tour

 Now turn back and head south again (i.e. turn left as you exit), drive for just under a mile (1.5km) and see the Cabot Cheese Outlet on the right.
 Make a nice circuit of the many cheese and snack samples and stuff yourself with the freebies.
 Then buy some of their great cheese.
 It’ll make you feel less guilty about all the free cheese you just ate.
 You can also check out Champlain Chocolates (not so many samples!) and some other stores.

 Continue south again and in about a mile (1.6km) in Waterbury Center, high on a hill to the right, stands our state’s most visited attraction, BEN and JERRY’S ice cream factory.
-Tours are available Tuesday through Saturday; however you need to book ahead online on their website.
+Tours are usually available daily; however you need to book ahead online on their website.
 You will get your tiny little sample, which will whet the appetite for a big serving at their scoop shop.
 Having dessert first, as they say, is good – for life is uncertain.
 Be sure to check out the “graveyard’ of discontinued flavors!

 Then retrace your route back through Waterbury.
 Take a left at the 2nd traffic light beside the village green and stop in at the beautifully restored Waterbury Train Station.